1017-67/DMA-Guide/README.md

         Choose what you need.
 I suggest unchecking them.
   14. When warned that the USB will be erased, click OK.
   15. Wait until it says READY, then click CLOSE.
 Safely eject the USB.
-  16. Windows 11 Pro will be the preferred OS.
+  16. Windows 11 Pro will be the preferred OS if you want to instal DMA.
 To install windows 11 pro, create the file "ei.cfg" , add in this:
 ```
        [EditionID]
        Professional